 9. Greatness of the place of pilgrimage

 Parshuram beheaded His mother obeying His father Sage Jamadagni.
 However in response to a prayer made by Parshuram, Sage Jamadagni brought Renuka back to life.
 The axe of Parshuram stained with the blood of Renukamata could not be washed off with water from any river or lake.
-Therefore Parshuram wandered and reached a place of pilgrimage on the banks of river Tungabhadra in Karnataka.
-Using water from the Tungabhadra river, the blood stains on the axe were washed off.
+Parshuram while wandering reached a place on the banks of river Tungabhadra in Karnataka.
+When He washed His axe with water from the Tungabhadra river, the blood stains on the axe were washed off.
 Hence this place is known as Tirthahalli.
 The water of the Tungabhadra at this place has the capacity to wipe out all sins and is also extremely sweet.

 10. Considering Shiva and Datta as His Gurus and receiving Their grace

 Considering Shiva and Bhagwan Dattatreya as His Gurus Parshuram became their disciple.
 Residing at Kailas for 12 years, through the medium of worship of Gayatri, He learnt concentration, acquired the skill of the battlefield, the science of weapons, science of super natural weapons presided over by a Deity, science of tantras, the knowledge of Vedas and self-realisation from Deity Shiva as a Guru.
 He considered Bhagwan Dattatreya too as His Guru and pleasing Him, with His grace He learnt the secrets of Hathayoga (Path of Deliberate Rigour).
 Shaktipatyoga (Path of Energy Transfer) and Dhyanyoga (Path of Meditation).